canonical/cloud-init/doc/rtd/topics/boot.rst

 This stage runs as late in boot as possible.
 Any scripts that a user is accustomed to running after logging into a system should run correctly here.
-Things that run here include
+Things that run here include:

  * package installations
  * configuration management plugins (puppet, chef, salt-minion)